jheyne/elapsed_time_element/README - GITHUB.md

 Demonstration code can be exercised by running example/app.html in Dartium.
 This references a demo web component, which in turn references the 'elapsed-time' element.

 Internationalization for some locales (de, en, es, fr, it, pt) is supported by setting the **selectedLocale** attribute.
-The example app how to set the locale using the user's browder language setting (not always an ideal strategy).
+The example app how to set the locale using the user's browser language setting (not always an ideal strategy).

 Usage
 -------